-At the beginning of the 1300's, salt, gold, ivory, and slave markets sprang up across Tuareg territory which stretched across North Africa, Europe, and the Middle East.
-During that time, the Tuareg became well known as stock breeders and merchants in the Saharan and Sahelian regions.
+At the beginning of the 1300s, salt, gold, ivory, and slave markets sprang up across Tuareg territory which stretched across North Africa, Europe, and the Middle East.
+During that time, the Tuareg became well known as livestock producers and merchants in the Saharan and Sahelian regions.

 In the Southern Sahara, many Tuareg, particularly those from the Negro classes, are now settled farmers living in villages surrounded by grain fields.
 Since farming is seasonal work, many of the young men also take jobs as blue-collar workers in Nigeria, Ghana, or Ivory Coast for part of the year.

 In 1972, the worst drought in 50 years struck the Sahara, bringing disaster and severe stress to the Tuareg.
 The nomads were forced to travel southward with their families in search of pastures for their herds.
 This massive migration intensified as water supplies began to fail.
 Conflicts over rights and obligations among the people and governments of the regions were also generated.
 Many animals died of thirst, hunger, or fatigue during the long journey.
 Thousands of Tuareg drifted to the cities where they set up cowhide shelters and lean-to shanties on the fringes of town.